ArathBV/Romi-Term-Project/README.md

 # Romi-Term-Project
 Cal Poly ME 405 Final Project.
 Differential Drive Romi-bot.
+This repository contains a detailed description of our hardware and software design used to navigate a complex course with a Romi robot.
+The 'src' folder contains all our source code including task, function, and driver classes.
+The 'Diagrams' folder contains 'Hardware' and 'Software' folders containing various diagrams describing our design.

 ![IMG_5083](https://github.com/user-attachments/assets/6634316a-27ad-42bf-85a4-1a34ac572fc5)